Free no-obligation site survey · Nationwide coverage Contact Us

 East coast exposure and what it does to roofs

-Farms east and south of Ipswich, towards the estuaries and the coast, sit in salt-laden air that accelerates corrosion on steel sheeting, particularly along cut edges, laps and around fixings.
+Farms east and south of Ipswich, towards the estuaries and the coast, sit in salt-laden air.
+That accelerates corrosion on steel sheeting, particularly along cut edges, laps and around fixings.
 Inland, the issue is more often UV chalking, moss growth on north-facing fibre-cement slopes and the slow porosity that lets old sheets hold water.
 A coating specification has to respond to which of these is actually happening, which is why we inspect before we price.
-Rooflights, gutters and flashings get surveyed as their own items; brittle rooflights and corroded gutter bolts are among the most common faults we find, and ignoring them undermines an otherwise good roof coating.
+Rooflights, gutters and flashings get surveyed as their own items.
+Brittle rooflights and corroded gutter bolts are among the most common faults we find, and ignoring them undermines an otherwise good roof coating.

 Fitting the work around harvest, pigs and stock movements

 The farming year sets the programme, not the other way round.
 Grain stores near Ipswich need to be empty and clean before any internal-adjacent roof work makes sense, which usually points to a late spring or early summer window.
-Pig and poultry units bring biosecurity rules, washdown cycles and batch movements that dictate when contractors can be on site at all; we work to the unit’s protocols, not our own convenience.
+Pig and poultry units bring biosecurity rules, washdown cycles and batch movements that dictate when contractors can be on site at all.
+We work to the unit’s protocols, not our own convenience.
 At survey stage we ask how the building is used month by month, then propose a slot that does not collide with intake, lambing, loading or bedding-up.
 If the realistic answer is “not until the store empties in May”, the programme says May.

 Straight answers: repair, coat or replace